phamios/nft_token/README.md

 However, **transfer costs remain consistent regardless of the size of the range**.
 This means the absolute lower bound cost, transferring `2^64-2` tokens as a single range, is `~0.00000000145` gas per token.
 A more reasonable lower bound, transferring one hundred tokens within a single range, costs `~860` gas per token.

 The contract will merge ranges whenever possible, however fragmentation is inevitable and over time transfer costs are expected to increase.
 There are likely further optimizations that can be performed on this code to decrease costs and reduce the rate of fragmentation.
-If you have any ideas, [I would love to hear from you](mailto:b.hauser@zerolaw.tech).
+If you have any ideas,

 ## Interface